Diving weighting system: Heavy metal toxicity

 Although lead is the least expensive dense (SG=11.34) material available, it is a toxic substance causing biological damage to wildlife and humans.
 The Centers for Disease Control has stated that no safe level of lead exposure in children has been determined, and that once lead has been absorbed into the body, its effects cannot be corrected.
 Even a very small amount of exposure causes a permanent reduction in intelligence, ability to focus attention, and academic ability.
 Lead can be inhaled or ingested as either a metal powder or powdered corrosion products, however most lead salts have very low solubility in water, and pure lead corrodes very slowly in seawater.
 Absorption through skin is not likely for metallic lead and inorganic corrosion products.

 Although it is inexpensive to recycle lead from other sources into homemade dive weights, pure lead melts at 327.46 C and releases fumes at 482 C. The fumes will form oxides in the air and settle as dust on nearby surfaces.
 Even with good ventilation there will be lead oxide dust in the lead melting area.

 Solid block weights can corrode and be damaged when dropped or impacting other weights.
 In flexible bag weights, the small pieces of lead shot will rub together when handled and used, releasing lead dust and corrosion products into the water.
 The amount of lead lost to the water is roughly proportional to the total surface area of the weights, and the amount of motion between contact surfaces and is greater for smaller sizes of shot.

 Solubility of lead salts in seawater is low, though there is a significant role played by natural organic matter in complexing dissolved lead, and oceanic lead concentrations typically range from 1 to 36 ng/L, with from 50 to 300 ng/L in coastal waters affected by anthropogenic activities.

 Diving is also sometimes practiced in swimming pools for training and exercise.
 Swimming pools can be contaminated by lead weights.
 Many divers using the same pool with lead weights will over time increase the lead contamination of the pool water until the water is changed.

+There are no published studies on lead absorption by divers or diving support personnel due to handling weights, which suggests that it has not been considered a problem by diving medical experts or the occupational health and safety authorities.